This article is a part of the "Software Support" documentation.

 Path window

-A programming error will create a Java Runtime error and will stop the program execution.
+A programming error - or an error in the programs configuration file - will create a Java Runtime error and will stop the program execution.

 When this happens nothing else but closing the program can be performed.